 Radiation Therapy Idaho Falls

 Radiation therapy, or radiotherapy, uses high-energy rays to damage or kill cancer cells by preventing them from growing and dividing.
 Similar to surgery, radiation therapy is a local treatment used to eliminate or eradicate visible tumors.
-Radiation therapy is not typically useful in eradicating cancer cells that have already spread to other parts of the body.

 Radiation therapy may be externally or internally delivered.